bpowers/seshcookie/README.md

 examples
 --------

-Perhaps the simplest example would be a handler which returns different content based on if the user has been to the site before or
+The simple example below returns different content based on whether the user has visited the site before or not:
-not:

 	package main